cchandre/pyhamsys/README.md

 		The goal is to find y(t) approximately satisfying the differential equations, given an initial value y(t0)=y0.
 The Hamiltonian flow is defined by two functions chi and chi_star (see [2]).

+The function *integrator*.`integrate` integrates the Hamiltonian flow from the initial conditions specified by the initial state vector *y* using *integrator*, one of the selected symplectic splitting integrators.
+It returns the value of *y* at times defines by the float, list or numpy array *times*.
+The function *integrator*.`integrate` integrates the Hamiltonian flow from the initial conditions specified by the initial state vector *y* using *integrator*, one of the selected symplectic splitting integrators.
+It returns the value of *y* at times defines by the integer, float, list or numpy array t_span.

 Parameters:
   - *chi* : function of (*h*, *y*), *y* being the state vector.